dabliuw22/sb-resilience4j/README.md

 	* `limit-for-period`: Process number executed per period.
 	* `limit-refresh-period-in-millis`: Time after which the period will be restarted.
 	* `timeout-in-millis`: Permission waiting time.

+3. For `Retry` whe have the following properties:
+	* `max-retry-attempts`: Maximum number of retries.
+	* `wait-duration`: Waiting time between successive attempts.
+	* `enable-exponential-backoff`: Enable exponential retry strategy.
+	* `exponential-backoff-multiplier`: Factor for exponential strategy.
+	* `retry-exceptions`: List of exceptions that must trigger a retry.